SPFL gives Premiership clubs 5pm deadline to pick winter break preference

 - Elleray to step down as ref chief; FA probes allegations

-Once clubs have submitted their preference this evening to the SPFL, the SPFL board will make a majority decision between them.
+With clubs told to submit their preference by 5pm to the SPFL, the SPFL board will make a majority decision between them, with an announcement expected tonight.

 The SPFL board consists of chief executive Neil Doncaster, chairman Murdoch MacLennan and independent non-executive director Karyn McCluskey along with club representatives.

 Hibernian's Ron Gordon, Ross County's James McDonald and Rangers general manager Stewart Robertson are the Premiership representation on the board.
-Hamilton's Les Gray and Dunfermline's Ross McArthur are the Championship representatives, with Forfar's Alastair Donald the League 1 and 2 body on the board.
+Hamilton's Les Gray and Dunfermline's Ross McArthur are the Championship representatives, with Forfar's Alastair Donald and Airdrieonians' Paul Hetherington the League 1 and 2 reps on the board.

 It is understood 10 out of 12 Premiership clubs want the winter break brought forward following the First Minister's announcement on Tuesday.